wguldin/portfolio/blog/_posts/2017-03-28-simpler-better-color-palettes.md

 Using that approach, I was able to tone down the saturation of my main color a bit, and then adjust the brightness to get a range of gray tones.

-{% include image.html name="colors.png" caption="Our new gray tones are derived from the primary action's hue" %}
+{% include image.html alt="New colors" name="colors.png" caption="Our new gray tones are derived from the primary action's hue" %}

 ## In the wild